gh123man/Portal-Raycaster/README.md

 <p align="center">
   <img src="photos/diagram0.png">
 </p>

-When a ray is cast from a portal, it is broke into 2 parts.
+Above, you can see a ray cast from the player camera hitting a portal.
+This first ray is stored in the buffer and a new ray is cast from the exit portal.
+When a ray is cast from a portal, it is broke into 2 parts as seen below:

 <p align="center">
   <img src="photos/diagram1.png">
 </p>

-a: the ray cast from the portal exit to the next wall
+**a**: the ray cast from the portal exit to the next wall

-b: the complete length of the ray used for calculating the actual distance the wall is from the player.
+**b**: the complete length of the ray used for calculating the actual distance the wall is from the player.

-The "a" component is used for collision detection.
+The **a** component is used for collision detection.
 We would not want to detect walls between the false camera and the exit portal.

-The "b" component is used just for measuring the height of the wall slice we need to draw proportional to the length of the ray.
+The **b** component is used just for measuring the height of the wall slice we need to draw proportional to the length of the ray.

 ## Rendering